Zilounay/YoureNotDoneYetMobile/README.md

 17. Ads (displayed/hidden when they should, display appropriate content)
 18. Timezones : remote calls/times vs phone time vs current region time => use UTC everywhere anyway
 19. Stores : App is visible only in the stores you want/need (iOS AppStore, PlayStore, Android Market, etc.), and is visible only on compatible devices.
 Tablet app should not be visible in smartphone store.
+20. OS compatibilities, crossplatform compatibilities (does it work on iOS / Android/ Windows Phone how it should?)
+21. Version compatibilities : does it work in iOS 9, 10, 11, 12?
+Test your target AND all the versions you are supposed to support
+22. Does it work on all devices on all versions ? : iPhone, iPad, iPhone X, iPhone #S, and also android "omegalul"
+23. Orientations (error messages, videos, splashscreen, navigation and regular screens in all orientations, on all device sizes)

 //Actual TODO list of stuff I don't want to forget
 - Add donation links to PayPal, ETH, XRP, LTC, BTC